A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

-The mapping from the square-lattice substrate to the topological substrate is obvious.
+The mapping from the square-lattice liquid to the topological liquid is obvious.

-The substrate is turned into a liquid by adding the following moves: First, we have the 2-2 and 1-3 Pachner moves for the triangle element, which makes the liquid from Section~\ref{sec:2d_toy} a sub-liquid of the current liquid.
-Second, we add the following additional move
+In the bulk, topological invariance is still ensured by Pachner moves, which only involve the triangle tensor, making the triangle liquid from Section~\ref{sec:2d_toy} a sub-liquid of the current liquid.
+However, for topological invariance at the boundary, we need add the following additional move,

 The geometric interpretation of this move is to attach/remove a triangle to/from the boundary, which allows us to arbitrarily deform the boundary without changing the topology.